How to turn your marketplace into a community

 Seeding also helps set the tone of the community.
 Others will follow the example of the early adopters.
 When popular online community site Reddit got started, its founders went rather far with this strategy: they created lots of fake accounts and had conversations with each other just to showcase what a civilized conversation on Reddit could look like.

 When your users start creating their own threads on the forum, make sure every thread gets a response.
-People want their voice to be heard.
+People want their voices to be heard.

 When new people join your community, they want to learn what the community is like.
 Sharing the stories of your users helps them familiarize themselves with existing members.
-BlaBlaCar, for example, invests heavily in showcasing users stories on their BlaBlaStories site.
-Thumbtack also highlights stories from their successful professionals and happy customers.
+BlaBlaCar, for example, invests heavily in showcasing users' stories on their BlaBlaStories site.
+Thumbtack also highlights stories from their successful professionals.
+Studiotime does the same through their Instagram account.

 Obviously, these stories communicate the benefits of the marketplace, but they also have another purpose: by reading a few stories, you get a basic understanding of the kind of people who belong to the community.
 More importantly, you can also decide whether they are the kind of people you would feel comfortable hanging out with.